Tyrell Biggs: Biggs vs. Tyson

 Biggs' biggest professional fight was against Tyson, for the latter's undisputed heavyweight title.
 Biggs and Tyson disliked each other, and Biggs derided Tyson before the fight.
 Biggs attempted to outbox Tyson, using his jab and movement.
 But Tyson kept coming in and landing big punches, wearing him down until the fight was stopped in the seventh.
 Tyson admitted after the fight to "carrying" Biggs so as to inflict more damage, in retaliation for Biggs' pre-match comments.

-Tyson knocks out Biggs in the 7th-round, 1987.
+Tyson knocks Biggs down for the first time in the 7th-round, 1987.

-Unfortunately the talented Biggs' life has been a constant fight against drug and alcohol addiction.
-He had to enter rehabilitation only a few months after turning professional, and some declare that his career at the time of the Tyson fight was already effectively over.
+He undertook drug rehabilitation a few months after turning professional, and some declare that his career at the time of the Tyson fight was already effectively over.
 Biggs' robe was sometimes emblazoned with, "Realize your potential", a drug rehabilitation mantra.
 An article published when he was 40 years old characterized him as "still fighting between stints in rehabilitation."